Welcoming a Diverse Student Base

 While O-School students are challenged, they display one or more areas of significant interest and strength upon which self-esteem and identity can be formed, and they also express a desire to invest in their own growth, treatment and education.

-O-School students present complex challenges, which may include: severe anxiety such as social phobia or extended school refusal, major depression and bipolar disorder, past suicide attempts, self-injury, or instances of threatening or actually harming others, and destroying property.
+O-School students present complex challenges, which may include: severe anxiety such as social phobia or extended school refusal, major depression and mood disorders, past suicide attempts, self-injury, or instances of threatening or actually harming others, and destroying property.

 Formal diagnoses include: